-This study assesses the abilities of coral reef surveyors with different levels of experience to assess benthic invertebrate and substrate indicators, to establish the potential application of volunteer and community-based monitoring to coral reef MPA management.
+The aim of this study was to compare the abilities of coral reef surveyors with different levels of experience to assess benthic invertebrate and substrate indicators, to establish the potential application of volunteer and community-based monitoring to coral reef MPA management.
+More formally we tested the following hypotheses: (1) surveyor precision and accuracy will be greater in groups with more experience; (2) local community members will show the greatest variation in survey data; and, finally, (3) variation will decrease with the survey experience participants gained in this survey.

 Methods

+Study Site

-This study was conducted on the northeastern side of Koh Sdach Island, in the Koh Sdach Archipelago, adjacent to the Botom Sakor National Park in Cambodia (Fig. 1a, b).
+This study was conducted on the north-eastern side of Koh Sdach Island, in the Koh Sdach Archipelago, adjacent to the Botom Sakor National Park in Cambodia (Figure.
+1a, b).

+Study Participants

-The study was conducted using 16 participants allocated to four experience categories based on the following criteria:
+The study was conducted using a total of 16 participants allocated to four experience categories (four participants in each category) based on the following criteria:

-Khmer - Local community residents interested in conservation; able to swim and snorkel, but no experience with scientific surveys;
+Khmer - Local community residents interested in conservation; able to swim and snorkel, but no experience of scientific surveys.

-Non-resident volunteers with no experience - International paying volunteers on a marine conservation programme, with no survey training or prior experience;
+Non-resident volunteers with no experience - International paying volunteers on a marine conservation programme with no survey training or prior experience.

-Non-resident volunteers with experience - International paying volunteers; fully trained with minimum of two months survey experience;
+Non-resident volunteers with experience - International paying volunteers; fully trained with minimum of two months survey experience.

 Scientists - Minimum of a bachelor's degree in an environmental discipline, with one-year marine survey experience.

+Participants aged between 18 and 40 (eight males and eight females), from mixed cultural and educational backgrounds, were selected based on their involvement in environmental projects on Koh Sdach and their adherence to the above criteria.
+Khmer participants were involved in environmental education and outreach programmes and expressed interest in trialling a new community-based monitoring programme.
+International volunteers were sourced through an international volunteer organisation, Projects Abroad, and were interested in gaining experience in marine monitoring techniques.
+All participants gave their time voluntarily as a means of gaining experience, and learning new skills.

+Indicator Species

+Due to the involvement of inexperienced surveyors, the number of indicators for this study was kept small rather than setting unrealistic targets for new surveyors, with a view to increasing it in subsequent studies.

-Five invertebrate indicator species were selected based on the following criteria:
+Indicator species were required to meet all of the following criteria:

-That they were regionally accepted as appropriate indicators of reef stress (Risk et al., 2001);
+Regionally accepted as appropriate indicators of reef stress (Risk et al., 2001).

-That the indicators were conspicuous, easily identifiable and known to the local community members;
+Conspicuous, easily identifiable and known to the local community members.

-That the indicators were diurnally sedentary ensuring that individual organisms did not move out of the survey area between surveys.
+Diurnally sedentary, ensuring that individual organisms did not move out of the survey area between surveys.

+A series of five benthic marine invertebrate species were selected, which fulfilled the above criteria and were capable of acting as indicators of stress in coral reef systems.

+Boring Sponge (Cliona sp.)

+Christmas Tree Worm (Spirobranchus giganteus)

+Feather Duster Worms (Sabellastarte sp.)

+Giant Clam (Tridacna sp.)

+Long-spine Sea Urchin (Diadema sp.)

+Four of these indicators were boring species, which embed themselves directly into the coral structure.
+The rationale was that a stressed coral will be less able to defend itself against colonisation by these species so, the higher the concentration of these indicators, the more stressed the coral (Risk et al., 2001).

+Training